pytorch/torchchat/docs/ADVANCED-USERS.md

 python3 generate.py --dtype [bf16 | fp16 | fp32] ...
 python3 export.py --dtype [bf16 | fp16 | fp32] ...
 ```

-**Unlike gpt-fast which uses bfloat16 as default, Torchchat uses
-  float32 as the default.
-As a consequence you will have to set to
-  `--dtype bf16` or `--dtype fp16` on server / desktop for best
-  performance.**

 You can find instructions for quantizing models in
 [docs/quantization.md](file:///./quantization.md).
 Advantageously,